dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 The expected format of the Excel files is documented [here](./dsp-tools-excel.md#create-the-lists-section-of-a-json-project-file-from-excel-files).
-The only difference to the explanations there is that the Excel column A is not interpreted as list name, but as node name of the first hierarchy level.
+The only difference to the explanations there is that column A of the Excel worksheet is not interpreted as list name, but as node name of the first hierarchy level.